checkybox/refind-theme-regular-oled/README.md

 # rEFInd theme Regular

+(it's not working yet btw so don't copy it for now)

 A simplistic clean and minimal theme for [rEFInd](https://www.rodsbooks.com/refind/index.html)

 NOTE: this is a fork of [munlik's theme](https://github.com/munlik/refind-theme-regular) since he seems to have abandoned his project, he didn't answer to (my) PRs on github for years.